emmanuelay/emmanuelay.github.io/content/posts/getting-started-with-hugo.md

 ## Create templates

-Templates in Hugo are usually bundled into themes, but it is an optional construct.
+Templates in Hugo are usually bundled into themes.
+Themes are usually located in the `themes` folder, but we deleted in order to simplify this tutorial.
+Truth is, themes are an optional construct.
+You can use the layout folder directly.

 I will explain themes at a later stage, but for this tutorial I will just show you create a basic template to render your content.
 This template will be placed in the **layouts** folder.

 ### Layouts folder

 The layouts folder has a special organization.
-There is one directory that is mandatory for all Hugo-sites: **_default**, go ahead and create it.
+There is one directory that is mandatory for all Hugo-sites: `_default`, go ahead and create it.
-In this folder, there are two files I consider mandatory for any Hugo-site: baseof.html and single.html.
+In this folder, there are two files that are mandatory for any Hugo-site: `baseof.html` and `single.html`.

 You should have a folder structure that looks like this: